TUDelftNAS/Delftvisor/design/design.md

       If left-most bit in mask is set:
         Drop rule, Return error
       Else:
-        Shift mask and metadata 1 bit to the left
+        Shift mask and metadata 11 bits to the left

   Scan match fields:
     If match on metadata:
       If left-most bit in mask is set:
         Drop rule, return error
       Else:
-        Shift mask and metadata 1 bit to the left
+        Shift mask and metadata 11 bits to the left Add slice id metadata
+    Add match on slice id metadata

   Send packet(s)
 ```